eWaterCycle/grpc4bmi/README.md

 ### Model written in Python

+A model should be a subclass of the `Bmi` class from the [bmipy](https://pypi.org/project/bmipy/2.0/) package.

-For inspiration look at the example in the test directory.
+For inspiration look at the [example](test/fake_models.py) in the test directory.

 To start a server process that allows calls to your BMI implementation, type

 ```bash
 run-bmi-server --name <PACKAGE>.<MODULE>.<CLASS> --port <PORT> --path <PATH>